Steps To Protect Your Investment

 - Trim back vegetation from your foundation and walls so air and sunshine can get in and dry your walls.
 This also removes hiding places for other pests such as mice.

 - Eliminate food sources for ants that may be drawing them close to your home.
 Don't leave pet food outside, clean up after parties or grilling outside, and make sure all trash is in tightly sealed containers.

 How All-American Can Help

 If you are concerned about your home being eaten by carpenter ants, All-American Pest Control can help.
 We have been serving Middle Tennessee families since 1961 and would be happy to serve your family.
-We offer advanced, environmentally-friendly pest control, with highest quality service, and we deliver it on time and with a smile.
+We offer advanced, environmentally-friendly pest control, with the highest quality service, and we deliver it on time and with a smile.
 You don't have to let your home be damaged by out-of-sight pests when you invest in Perimeter Plus or All-For-One pest control.
-Reach out to us today to learn how these cost-effective programs work to stop destructive pests.
+Reach out to us today to get started and to learn more about our residential and commercial pest control services in Tennessee, along with how these cost-effective programs work to stop destructive pests.